Coat of arms of Astana

 The coat of arms of Astana, the capital of Kazakhstan, was originally adopted on 5 June 2008, and readopted on 18 November 2022, two months after the city's old name was restored by a constitutional amendment.

 Overview

 The emblem features a shangyrak (шаңырақ, şañyraq), the upper dome-like portion of a yurt, a symbol seen throughout Kazakh history and culture.
 It also features on various other flags and symbols in Kazakhstan, in the blue and yellow colours that feature on the national flag.
 A similar emblem, known as the tunduk in Kyrgyz, is seen on the flag of Kyrgyzstan.
+Beneath this is a stylised depiction of the Baiterek, and a kuskanaty, a stylised bird.

 It also has a red border with the name of the city written on the bottom of the coat of arms.
 As part of the language romanisation campaign undertaken by the Kazakh government since 2018, the emblem now (since 2022) features the city's name in Latin script (Astana) rather than Cyrillic script (Астана).